-- Quality accounts for manufactured products that can’t be used because there out of specification.
-If you can’t use a finished packed product than that wastes valuable time and materials.
+- Quality accounts for manufactured products that can’t be used because they're out of specification.
+If you can’t use a finished packed product, it wastes valuable time and materials.

 - Quality = Good Count / Total Count means good packages produced divided by total packages produced.